 Borax (sodium borate, sodium tetraborate, or disodium tetraborate)

 These are identified cleaners.
 However, buying borax powder and making the solution yourself is much cheaper.
 As borax is strongly alkaline care should be taken to avoid skin burns when handling undiluted.
 A solution of 100g of borax should be dissolved in one litre of warm water.
-It can be used by the cloth or spray method for mold removal stains as detailed above.
-Borax can also be mixed with water to a paste consistency and used in the same way as baking soda in mold removal on more stubborn stains.
+It can be used by the cloth or spray method for mould removal stains as detailed above.
+Borax can also be mixed with water to a paste consistency and used in the same way as baking soda in mould removal on more stubborn stains.
 Borax is an alkaline irritant.
 It is important to wear rubber gloves and avoid damaging your eyes by wearing goggles.
 Borax also has many uses for laundry, cleaning and deodorising at home – just search for “cleaning with borax” for more money-saving ideas.

 Grapefruit seed extract oil

 A more specialist option, and more expensive than other remedies, grapefruit seed extract has the benefit of being natural, non-toxic, but very efficient.
 Ten drops of grapefruit seed extract oil mixed with 100ml of warm water makes an effective cloth-applied or spray solution.
 Once the affected area has been wetted, leave for 10 minutes for the solution to take effect.
 Then wipe clean with a clean cloth – do not rinse as the residue is an acidic anti-fungal and will prevent repeat growth.
 A stronger solution can be prepared to remove more stubborn stains the normal solution leaves behind.